Don’t get tipsy before the wedding party photos!

 Help your photographer prioritize the poses you want.

-As your photographer, I typically will squeeze as many combinations as possible into a short time period.
-Be sure you let your photographer know which poses aren’t important so that they can focus on the ones you truly want.
+So, be sure you let your photographer know which poses aren’t important so that your photographer can focus on the pose you truly want.

 For example, let’s say you really don’t care about having individual photos with each bridesmaid/groomsmen, this would be a good point your photographer should know in advance so they know not to focus on individual photos.

-Either way, clear and concise communication is a must between you, your photographer and your wedding party before, during and after the photos.
+Either way, clear and concise communication is a must between you, your wedding photographer, and your wedding party before, during, and after the photos.

 Overwhelming your photographer with your Pinterest board won’t help.

-If you’ve done your homework in hiring a professional photography that captures the style you’re looking for, it’s okay to send “five” inspirational photos you really like, but when you send more than “ten”, you create a problem for your photographer.
+If you’ve done your homework in hiring your professional wedding photographer that captures the style you’re looking for.
+It’s okay to send “five” inspirational photos you really like, but when you send more than “ten”, you create a problem for your photographer.

 Respond quickly & clearly.

-You’ve done your homework and hired the photographer that best fits your style, now it’s time for you and your wedding party to let your photographer work their magic.
+You’ve done your homework.
+You’ve hired the wedding photographer that best fits your style.
+Now it’s time for you and your wedding party to let your photographer work their magic.